Rainwater Harvesting - Everything You Need to Know

 Again, as you might expect from the name, the storage system is simply a barrel, cistern or a tank that can hold rainwater for future use.

-After you’ve collected the water in your storage system you will need to be able to get the water from its storage place to where it is being used.
+After you’ve collected the water in your storage system, you will need to get the water from its storage place to where it is being used.
 The manual labour method can be a good start for small gardens, but if you want the water to be fully integrated with your home, then you will need to invest in a pump that can be fully installed to run in harmony with your existing plumbing system.

-So you may have an idea of how much water you need, but how much water can you realistically collect?
-The calculation is simply based on the square feet of your catchment area and average rainfall in your region.
+The amount of water you can collect will differ depending on the average rainfall in your region and the square feet of your catchment area.
 Theoretically, if you have a catchment area of 100 square feet and receive around 800mm of rainfall annually, then you can collect up to 25,000 litres per year.